marijanbrvar/ror-social-scaffold/README.md

    rails db:migrate
 ```

+### Testing
+Run following command for unit and integration tests

+'rspec'

 ### Github Actions

 To make sure the linters' checks using Github Actions work properly, you should follow the next steps: